Marama Davidson: Sixth Labour Government, 2017–2023

+Sixth National Government, 2023–present

+The Green Party increased their Members of Parliament from nine after the 2020 election to fifteen after the 2023 New Zealand general election, including Davidson.
+This was the party's best election result ever.
+However, the election generally favoured right-wing parties.
+It is expected that, once negotiations are concluded, Davidson's Green Party will not be part of the government.
+After official results were released, Davidson said the party would "lead the ongoing fight to eliminate poverty, honour Te Tiriti, protect nature, and build a climate-resilient future for our mokopuna".

+In late November 2023, Davidson assumed the Green Party's conservation, child poverty reduction, prevention of family violence and sexual violence, and social investment spokesperson portfolios.

+On 5 December 2023, Davidson was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.

+In February 2024, Davidson introduced the Consumer Guarantees (Right to Repair) Amendment Bill, which would compel manufacturers to ensure that repair facilities and spare parts for their products are available in New Zealand.
+The bill passed its first reading in Parliament on 19 February 2025 with the support of the Green, Labour, Māori and New Zealand First parties.
+During the select committee phase, NZ First withdrew its support, meaning that Davidson did not have enough support to progress her member's bill further.
+On 22 October 2025, Davidson's Right to Repair bill was discharged after she arrived 20 seconds late to the debating chamber for its second reading.
+Consequently, Assistant Speaker Maureen Pugh discharged the bill from Parliament's agenda.
+Davidson later attempted to have the bill reinstated into Parliament's business agenda but was blocked by Government MPs.
+Davidson subsequently apologised to the bill's supporters for missing her speaking slot.

 Political views and positions

 Donald Trump

 On 5 June 2020, Davidson and fellow Greens Co-Leader James Shaw described United States President Donald Trump as a racist in response to a question fielded by press gallery journalists following the protests triggered by the murder of George Floyd in late May.

 Israel-Palestine

 In October 2016, Davidson took part in the Women's Boat to Gaza, which intended to highlight the Israeli blockade of the Gaza Strip.
 Other passengers aboard included the Nobel Peace Prize laureate Mairead Maguire and retired US Army colonel Ann Wright.
 On 5 October, the Women's Peace Flotilla's ship Zaytouna Oliva was intercepted by the Israeli Navy.
 In response to the boarding of the Women's Peace Flotilla, Green Party co-leader Metiria Turei called on the Israeli authorities to release Davidson and other activists, and to end the blockade of Gaza.

 On 11 May 2021, she and 16 other New Zealand Members of Parliament donned keffiyeh to mark World Keffiyeh Day.

+In September 2025, Davidson called the situation in Gaza a genocide and said that New Zealand should officially recognise it and take steps to prevent it.